-The top spot is still being contested by Baillardan and Toque Cuivrée, the hottest derby in Gironde!
-In order to satisfy as many people as possible, the editorial team has chosen the most affordable canelé, but the choice is heartbreaking!
+Baillardan and La Toque Cuivrée are still battling it out for top spot, making this the hottest derby in Gironde!
+In order to satisfy as many people as possible, the editors have chosen the most affordable canelé, but the choice is heartbreaking!

 1. La Toque Cuivrée, the benchmark for canelé